kappa/Algorithm-TokenBucket/README.md

 - new($$;$$)

-    The constructor takes as parameters at least `rate of information` in items per second and `burst size` in items.
-It can also take current token counter and last check time but this usage is mostly intended for restoring a saved bucket.
+    The constructor requires at least the `rate of information` in items per second and the `burst size` in items as its input parameters.
+It can also take the current token counter and last check time but this usage is mostly intended for restoring a saved bucket.
 See ["state"](#state).

 - state()

-    This method returns the state of the bucket as a list.
+    Returns the state of the bucket as a list.
 Use it for storing purposes.
-    Buckets also natively support freezing and thawing with [Storable](https://metacpan.org/pod/Storable) by providing STORABLE\_\* callbacks.
+    Buckets also natively support freezing and thawing with [Storable](https://metacpan.org/pod/Storable) by providing `STORABLE_*` callbacks.

 - conform($)

-    This method checks if the bucket contains at least _N_ tokens.
-In that case it is allowed to transmit or process _N_ items (not exactly right because _N_ can be fractional) from the stream.
+    This method returns true if the bucket contains at least _N_ tokens and false otherwise.
+In the case that it is true, it is allowed to transmit or process _N_ items (not exactly right because _N_ can be fractional) from the stream.
 A bucket never conforms to an _N_ greater than `burst size`.

-    The method returns a boolean value.

 - count($)

-    This method removes _N_ (or all if there are less than _N_ available) tokens from the bucket.
-    Does not return a meaningful value.
+    This method removes _N_ (or all if there are fewer than _N_ available) tokens from the bucket.
+It does not return a meaningful value.

 - until($)

     This method returns the number of seconds until _N_ tokens can be removed from the bucket.
 It is especially useful in multitasking environments like [POE](https://metacpan.org/pod/POE) where you cannot busy-wait.
-One can safely schedule the next conform($N) check in until($N) seconds instead of checking repeatedly.
+One can safely schedule the next `conform($N)` check in `until($N)` seconds instead of checking repeatedly.

-    Note that until() does not take into account `burst size`.
-This means that a bucket will not conform to _N_ even after sleeping for until($N) seconds if _N_ is greater than `burst size`.
+    Note that `until()` does not take into account `burst size`.
+This means that a bucket will not conform to _N_ even after sleeping for `until($N)` seconds if _N_ is greater than `burst size`.

 - get\_token\_count()